 Puyi was the last emperor three times, but was not in power even for a day!
 Puyi was "the puppet emperor".

-- Enthronement 1: From 1908 to 1912 was his first "reign", over the Qing Dynasty as Emperor Xuantong.
-His father Zaifeng was actually in power as prince regent.
+From 1908 to 1912 was Puyi’s first "reign", over the Qing Dynasty as Emperor Xuantong.
+His father Zaifeng was actually in power as Prince Regent.

 The reason Puyi was chosen by Cixi was that it would be easy for her to continue to rule China (behind the screens), as he was just a toddler.
 She never thought that she'd die the day before Puyi's enthronement.